cschev/a-life-in-postcards/pages/senders.md

 #### Cathy Zhang

 Cathy attended middle school and high school with Caroline Scheving in Nashville, TN.
-She attended the University of Pennsylvania, where she obtained her bachelor's degree in health and society and sociology.
+She attended the University of Pennsylvania, where she obtained her bachelor’s degree in health and society and sociology.
 Currently, Cathy is attending law school at Harvard and serves as a student fellow at the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics.
+In her free time, Cathy enjoys taking long walks and making soap carvings.
 Many of the funniest postcards in this collection were sent by Cathy.